Air Fryer Baked Potato

 Air Fryer Baked Potato recipe

-This Air Fryer Baked Potato recipe is incredibly crispy on the outside, fluffy and creamy on the inside, and couldn't be easier!
+This Air Fryer Baked Potato recipe is incredibly crispy on the outside, fluffy and creamy on the inside, and much faster than the oven!
 Simply seasoned and perfect for your favorite toppings.

 Prep Time 5 minutes